 Can prebiotics and probiotics support canine IBD?

-This is precisely why I formulated the Juno Daily all in one supplement to provide a complete solution.
-By combining powerful prebiotics, proven probiotics, and innovative postbiotics, we can comprehensively nourish the gut lining and support a robust, balanced microbiome.
-This has to lie alongside prescribed treatment from a vet.
-No supplement will ever be a replacement for vet-prescribed treatments.
+This is precisely why I formulated the Juno Daily all-in-one supplement to provide broader support.
+By combining prebiotics, probiotics, and postbiotics, we can support the gut lining and microbiome more comprehensively.
+This always needs to sit alongside treatment prescribed by your vet.
+No supplement is a replacement for proper veterinary care.

-Relapses can occur, especially if dietary indiscretions happen.
-Strict adherence to the prescribed feeding plan is vital.
-I always remind owners that managing this condition is a marathon, not a sprint.
-Consistency is the secret to keeping your pet comfortable and thriving.
+Relapses can happen, especially if dietary indiscretions occur.
+Strict adherence to the feeding plan is therefore important, and I often remind owners that managing this condition is a marathon rather than a sprint, much like many other chronic digestive conditions.

 What causes IBD in dogs?

-The exact cause is typically unknown, making it an idiopathic condition.
-It involves an abnormal immune response in the intestinal tract, often triggered by a combination of genetic predisposition, dietary allergens, environmental stress, and imbalances within the natural gut microbiome.
+The exact cause is usually unknown, which is why it is often described as idiopathic.
+It appears to involve an abnormal immune response in the intestinal tract, often influenced by genetics, food triggers, stress, and the gut immune connection.

 What are the first dog IBD symptoms?

-Early warning signs often include intermittent vomiting, unexplained weight loss, and chronic loose stools.
-You might also notice a decrease in appetite, lethargy, or frequent stomach gurgling.
-If these symptoms persist for more than a few days, consult your veterinary surgeon.
+Early signs often include intermittent vomiting, unexplained weight loss, and chronic loose stools.
+You may also notice reduced appetite, lethargy, or frequent stomach gurgling.

 Can stress cause IBD in dogs?